DEFRA/ffc-demo-user-service/README.md

  `./scripts/deploy-local`

+ A local Postgres database will need to be installed and setup with the username and password defined in the [values.yaml](./helm/values.yaml) for the service to operate.

 It is much quicker to use the provided [docker-compose.yaml](./docker-compose.yaml) file for development.
 Along with the user service the compose file contains a Postgres image and makes use of the [migrate-start](./migrate-start) script to ensure the database migrations are run during startup.

-The [migrate-start](./migrate-start) script uses [wait-for](./wait-for) to ensure migrations are run after the Postgres database is accepting connections.
+The [migrate-start](./migrate-start) script uses [wait-for](./wait-for) to wait until the Postgres database is accepting connections before running the migration.
 Further details on `wait-for` are available [here](https://github.com/gesellix/wait-for).

 The docker-compose file can be launched via `./bin/start-compose`.
 This will start a nodemon session watching for changes in `.js` files.